Vinventive/AIVisionCompanion/README.md

 - Python 3.10 or higher
 - CUDA-compatible GPU (recommended for faster processing)
 - Microphone set as the default input device in the system settings.
-- Preinstalled and ready to use coqui/XTTS-2

 ### Requirements
-The following environment configuration was used for testing: Windows 10 Pro x64, Python 3.10.11 64-bit, and CUDA 11.8 with preinstalled coqui/XTTS-2.
+The following environment configuration was used for testing: Windows 10 Pro x64, Python 3.10.11 64-bit, and CUDA 11.8.

 Install the required libraries using `pip`: